dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 ## Required and error

-* A required empty select should show an error message when submitted.
+* Unless is marked as optional, an empty select should show an error message when submitted.
 * Helper text can be added to the component, [specs](https://developer.dxc.com/design/components/text-input) are available in the input component.

 ![Helper text](images/select_helper_text.png)